jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 Here’s what I notice after taking it, although your experience may vary:

 **Within 15 minutes:** I can feel my mind start to zone in on the task at hand.
 I also begin to notice a slight uptick in focus and concentration.

-**Within 1 hour:** My brain is on fire as I’ve reached flow state.
-I’ve achieved peak focus and concentration.

-**Within 90 minutes:** I’m still maintaining peak focus and concentration.
-I also feel slight euphoria from being in this elevated state.
+This might be placebo, many of the ingredients increase acetylcholine and that causes increased blood flow and heightened concentration.
+So it's likely not in my head.

+**Within 1 hour:**&nbsp; Every ingredient in Gorillia Mind Smooth is at peak concentration in my blood stream.
+It's at this point that I generally feel in a great mood.
+The mood enhancement is one of the least discussed aspects of any nootropic supplement, and this one Gorilla Mind Rush is a great pick-me-up.

 **After 6-8 hours:** I slowly return to my baseline state.
-It’s a smooth transition since there’s no chance of a caffeine crash.
-If it’s later in the evening, I may even roll straight into bed to get ready to tackle the next day.
+And I mean slow.&nbsp; It’s a smooth transition since there’s no chance of a caffeine crash.
+Also, Huzeprine-A (one of the active ingredients) has a half-life of 10-14 hours.
+This means that it's going to continue to have a noticable acetylcholine boosting effect hours after you take it.
+However, sine there are no stimulants, you never feel too anxious.&nbsp;

 Since making Gorilla Mind Smooth a part of my morning ritual, these are the main benefits I’ve experienced.